 Biodiversity in hot deserts

-Biodiversity is low in hot desert ecosystems.
-There are far fewer species supported by the extreme climate compared to other biomes.
+The extreme climate supports a lower biomass than some other biomes, such as the tropical rainforest.
 This is due to the high temperatures, low rainfall and a lack of available water.
-However, biodiversity increases close to desert water sources such as seasonal rivers and lakes and near to an oasis.
+However, biodiversity increases close to desert water sources such as seasonal rivers and lakes and near an oasis.

-The dry conditions are suitable for xerophytes, plants that are able to survive through adaptations such as thick, waxy cuticles and the loss of leaves to reduce water loss through transpiration.
+The dry conditions are suitable for xerophytes, plants that can survive through adaptations such as thick, waxy cuticles and the loss of leaves to reduce water loss through transpiration.

 Some areas of desert bloom following short periods of rainfall.
 Plants with a short life cycle and dormant seeds respond well to these conditions.

 Deserts are very fragile ecosystems.
-A small change in biotic or abiotic conditions can have a significant impact on the ecosystem.
+A small change in biotic or abiotic conditions can significantly impact the ecosystem.
 Human activity is the greatest threat to biodiversity in hot deserts.

 Use the images below to explore related GeoTopics.